nithyaramakrishnan/data-shield/about.md

 ## Disaster recovery
 {: #disaster-recovery}

 When you work with {{site.data.keyword.datashield_short}}, you are responsible for the backup and recovery of your data.

-When you establish high availability and create a disaster recovery scenario be sure:

-* That your application continuously monitors to ensure the reliability and availability of your service evironment.
-* To back up and recover data in the same region in which the service operates.

 For more information about backing up your instance of the Enclave Manager, see [Backing up and restoring](/docs/services/data-shield?topic=data-shield-backup-restore).